librenms/librenms/doc/Extensions/SNMP-Trap-Handler.md

 ### Event logging

 You can configure generic event logging for snmp traps.
 This will log an event of the type trap for received traps.
-These events can be utilized for alerting.
+These events can be used for alerting.
 By default, only the TrapOID is logged.
 Buf you can enable the "detailed" variant, and all the data received with the trap will be logged.

 In config.php